 As a consumer, you have the right to receive fair judgement which includes compensation for your purchase of good or services received which had a misleading trade description, was of poor quality or if you received unsatisfactory services.
 You can submit a claim for compensation to the Tribunal For Consumer Claims Malaysia which is part of the Ministry of Domestic Trade and Consumer Affairs Malaysia.
 The procedure to submit a claim is as follows:

-There is a monetary limit under the law which states that you can only make claims that do not exceed RM25,000.
+There is a monetary limit under the law that states that you can only make claims that do not exceed RM25,000.
 Compensation is not given by the Tribunal, but traders will be ordered by the Tribunal to give the compensation.

 Aside from that, make sure you keep all types of documentation pertaining to your purchase or service received from the trader which you are seeking claims from as it will be required for evidence purposes.
 The usual evidence which will be required are receipts, invoices, advertising materials, flawed products and brochures or any other type of documents or materials which would help the case of the complainant.

 If you feel an item you purchased or service received was ridiculously priced, submit a complaint immediately.
-As a consumer, you have right to reasonable pricing of goods.
+As a consumer, you have the right to reasonable pricing of goods.

 Anti-profiteering is an activity covered by the Price Control and Anti-Profiteering Act 2010.
-It is a law which protects consumers from excessive profiteering which means the act of charging consumers an unreasonable price with the intent of making as much profit as possible at a time or situation which gives the traders an advantage.
+It is a law that protects consumers from excessive profiteering which means the act of charging consumers an unreasonable price with the intent of making as much profit as possible at a time or situation which gives the traders an advantage.
 For example, overcharging the price of chicken during festive seasons, such as Hari Raya or Chinese New Year; and overcharging for face masks during the Haze season.

 The ceiling prices which have been set are always released right before the festive season, so pay attention to the news to know what the ceiling price for the controlled goods are.
 Traders are not allowed to charge higher than the ceiling price set by the government.